crittercism/crittercism-unity/README.md

 *New*

 * Updated the native iOS SDK to version 5.6.3-rc.3.
 Please see iOS SDK release notes for a full outline of the changes: https://docs.apteligent.com/release_notes/release_notes_ios.html
+* SDK can now generate C# stack traces for unhandled exceptions in ‘Fast but no Exceptions’ mode
 * Updated the native Android SDK to 5.8.2.
 Please see Android SDK release notes for a full outline of the changes: https://docs.apteligent.com/release_notes/release_notes_android.html

 ## Version 2.0.0 (April 8, 2016)